 Read on to learn more about some of the myths about retiring in California and perhaps assuage some of your concerns about living in this beautiful state.

 When it comes to tax rates, California gets a bad wrap.
 The perceptions about tax burdens in California are largely unfounded.
 In reality, California state and local tax obligations actually fall lower than most states in the U.S.

-While it’s true that the very rich—the 1 percent—pay a high tax rate (13.3 percent), that rate is only applicable to people making over $1 million annually.
-The middle and lower class pay 6 - 9.3 percent, depending on which income bracket they fall in.
+While it’s true that the very rich—the 1%—pay a high tax rate (13.3%), that rate is only applicable to people making over $1 million annually.
+The middle and lower class pay 6 – 9.3%, depending on which income bracket they fall in.

-If you're considering retirement in California, you should take into consideration what income you’ll be relying on.
-If you don’t fall into that 1 percent of top earners, the Golden State is likely a smart choice.
-As an added bonus, California doesn't tax Social Security income as some other states do.
-Also, California is in 16th place for the lowest property tax rates at 0.77 percent.
+If you’re considering retirement in California, you should take into consideration what income you’ll be relying on.
+If you don’t fall into that 1% of top earners, the Golden State is likely a smart choice.
+As an added bonus, California doesn’t tax Social Security income as some other states do.
+Also, according to SmartAsset, California’s average property tax rate is 0.73%, while the national rate is 1.07%.